-The West Virginia DHHR's Bureau for Medical Services has announced Medicaid recipients will begin receiving the second phase of new services under the West Virginia 1115 Substance use Disorder (SUD) Waiver.
-The new services for Medicaid enrollees will begin on July 1, 2018 and are part of an ongoing effort of Governor Jim Justice's Administration to provide a continuum of care designed to treat substance use issues.
+DHHR's Bureau for Medical Services has announced Medicaid recipients will begin receiving the second phase of new services under the West Virginia 1115 Substance Use Disorder (SUD) Waiver.
+The new services for Medicaid enrollees began on July 1, 2018 and are part of an ongoing effort of Governor Jim Justice's Administration to provide a continuum of care designed to treat substance use issues.

-Phase two services beginning on July 1, 2018 expand coverage to include:
+Phase two services, which began on July 1, 2018, expanded coverage to included:

-- Adult Residential Treatment: West Virginia will add Medicaid coverage of adult residential treatment levels adhering to the American Society of Addiction Medicine (ASAM) criteria.
+- Adult Residential Treatment: West Virginia added Medicaid coverage of adult residential treatment levels adhering to the American Society of Addiction Medicine (ASAM) criteria.
 These are comprehensive programs for adults ages 18 and older who have a diagnosis of substance abuse and/or co-occurring substance abuse/mental health disorder.

-- Peer Recovery Support Services: West Virginia will implement peer recovery support services delivered by a trained and certified peer recovery specialist who has been successful in their own recovery process and can extend the reach of treatment beyond the clinical setting into a member's community and home environment.
+- Peer Recovery Support Services: West Virginia implemented peer recovery support services delivered by a trained and certified peer recovery specialist who has been successful in their own recovery process and can extend the reach of treatment beyond the clinical setting into a member's community and home environment.

-- Withdrawal Management Services: West Virginia will now offer coverage of withdrawal management services.
+- Withdrawal Management Services: West Virginia offers coverage of withdrawal management services.
 This licensed program provides short-term medical services on a 24- hour basis for stabilizing intoxicated members, managing their withdrawal and facilitating access to SUD treatment as needed by a comprehensive assessment.

 "The addition of adult residential treatment, peer recovery support services and withdrawal management services expands the Medicaid benefits package to build a comprehensive statewide strategy to combat drug misuse and substance use disorders," said Cindy Beane, Commissioner of DHHR's Bureau for Medical Services.
 "Governor Justice's Administration continues to support the expansion of high quality SUD care and the expansion of SUD provider networks to serve the State's Medicaid population."